Click Shop Hoagies' and our affiliate links before you shop... Thanks!

 Playwright J. M. Barrie finds inspiration for his greatest creation from four lively boys, the sons of widow Sylvia Llewelyn Davies.
 Though the friendship threatens his already dwindling marriage, Barrie spends endless hours with the boys, pretending to be pirates or Indians--and gradually the elements of Peter Pan take shape in his mind...

-Good Will Hunting or VHS (R) Recommended
+Good Will Hunting or Blu-Ray or VHS or Instant Video (R) Recommended

 A therapist (Robin Williams) tries to help a brilliant, but troubled young man (Matt Damon) overcome his personal problems and realize his potential